Skip to main content

 6. What medical specialist should I see for treating my fibromyalgia?

-7. I have trouble sleeping.
+7. Is trouble sleeping.
 Is this part of my fibromyalgia?

 8. How common are headaches in fibromyalgia?

 Recurrent migraine and tension-type headaches occur in most fibromyalgia patients and can make coping with this disease even more difficult.
 For some people, aggressive treatment of the migraines also provides relief of the overall pain of fibromyalgia.
 Myofascial trigger points, or those knots in your neck and shoulder muscles, are the primary cause of your headaches and moving your head forward or looking down will aggravate them.
-See the section on Muscle Pain Relief for help with getting these trigger points treated because the therapies in this section will greatly reduce the occurrence and severity of your head pain.
+See our article Treat Your Headaches for help with relieving these trigger points and getting your head pain under control.

 9. What can I do to help myself?